haruiz/gemma_earth/README.md

 * `--train-restore-policy` supports `strict` and `permissive` (default: `permissive`).
 * `--eval-restore-policy` supports `strict` and `permissive` (default: `permissive`).
+* `strict` means full checkpoint restore only: all expected parameters must match and load successfully.
+If there is a mismatch (for example missing keys, unexpected keys, or incompatible shapes), restore fails.
+* `permissive` means partial checkpoint restore is allowed: compatible parameters are loaded, and non-matching parameters are skipped (typically staying at initialized values).
 * `permissive` restore works for both checkpoint sources (`tunix` and `huggingface`).
 * `scripts/one_example_eval.py` supports both `tunix` and `huggingface`.